 The Company entered into employment agreements on March 16, 1994 with Messrs.
 Siegel, A. Coppola, Anderson and E. Coppola which provide for various benefits, including annual base salaries of not less than \$240,000, \$250,000, \$220,000 and \$200,000, respectively.
+(Actual salaries paid are set forth in the "Summary Compensation Table" above).
 The agreements provide that the executive officers serve in their positions for an initial period of five years from the date thereof.
 The Company also entered into employment agreements with Mr. O'Hern and Mr. Bayer on September 1, 1996 which provide for various benefits, including an annual base salary of not less than \$175,000 and \$165,000, respectively.
 Mr. O'Hern's and Mr. Bayer's agreements provide that they will serve in their respective positions for an initial period of 2 1/2 years from the date thereof.
 The Management Companies also entered into an employment agreement with Mr. Sidwell on February 11, 1997, which provides for various benefits, including an annual base salary of not less than \$225,000.
 Mr. Sidwell's agreement provides that he will serve in his position for an initial period of 5 years from the date thereof.
 All of the agreements also provide for automatic one-year extensions when one year of the term, as extended, remains.